Mustard2/MustardSimplify/README.md

 ## How to use

-Click on Simplify Scene and the add-on takes care of disabling all heavy stuffs that might affect your viewport performance.
+- Click on Simplify Scene and the add-on takes care of disabling all heavy stuffs that might affect your viewport performance.

-The add-on acts on the Objects in the scene non-destructively (no mesh is edited in any way) and remembering the settings before enabling Simplify.
-That is, disabling Simplify, the Object (modifier viewport visibility status shape key mute status, etc..) will be reverted to pre-Simplify status.

-The add-on will **not** hide any Object from the scene.
-If you have very heavy mesh, consider to disable them while animating.
+- Objects added as exceptions are not part of the Simplify process (nothing from that Object is disabled)
+- Use the Modifiers options to choose which Modifiers to disable with Simplify

+Note that Drivers will disable all drivers (if the Object is not in the exceptions).
+When Simplify is disabled, all those drivers are unmuted.
+Thus if you want to prevent unwanted unmuting of drivers, consider to add the affected Object to the exceptions.

 ## Benchmarks